Port Stop: Is Geiranger the Most Beautiful Place in Norway?

 Geiranger Shore Excursion: Mt.
 Dalsnibba and Eagle Road Bus Tour @ 2 PM

-We headed to the meeting point (near the supermarket) which was ~ 10 minute walk from the cruise ship to make it to our bus tour.
 One of the concerns that comes up with booking an excursion that isn’t with the cruise line is that the ship will not wait for you if you are late.
 Norway Excursions accounts for this by ensuring that their buses are ahead of the NCL tour buses with the guides and driver constantly monitoring that – this is something that I saw on both of our tour with the company!
+They are so confident in this that they have a back to boat guarantee

 One HUGE Benefit of Tours: Local Knowledge + CRAZY FACTS – Did you know?